London: A Visitor’s Guide

-Let’s start off with one of the must-see sights – the Changing of the Guard ceremony outside Buckingham Palace.
+Let’s start our London in four days with Changing of the Guard outside Buckingham Palace.
 The ceremony starts at 11.15 AM but we recommend getting there by half-10 for a decent spot (you will need to get there by 10 AM if you want a spot right up against the gates).

 The ceremony usually takes place every day in the summer, but alternate days thereafter.
 Check out our link for the schedule.

 After the ceremony ends at 12.15 PM head down The Mall towards Trafalgar Square.
 This is home to one of London’s most famous landmarks – Nelson’s Column.
-If you like art, then you might like to spend some time exploring the National Gallery (allow for 60-90 mins).
+If you like art, then you might like to visit the National Gallery (allow for 60-90 mins).

-Westminster Abbey is London’s most prestigious religious building – the setting for coronations, state funerals, and the burial place of many celebrated kings and queens.
-It is well worth a visit (allow for 90-120 mins).
+Westminster Abbey is London’s most prestigious religious building – the setting for coronations, state funerals, and the burial place of many celebrated kings and queens (allow for 90-120 mins).